hameddanesh/testudo/README.md

 - Pass recieved value and hashed password stored on server-side to Testudo class instance
 - Use restroed value to Authenticate

+# Tips

+- It is better to concatenate parts of IP or machine name to key to make it client dependent.

 ## Javascript

 ```js